tamzi/klonq/README.md

 ##### Themes?
-You can find a free theme her: http://www.allghostthemes.com/
+- You can find themes here: http://www.allghostthemes.com/
+- We can also make a theme:
+- Check this Ghost theme repo [Under development]